All media can be used to help people learn. But before jumping straight into video production, consider audio.

 What is on-the-go learning?

-It’s is a specific kind of instructional design that applies principles of learning (and communication) to teach and train with mobile devices.
+It is a specific kind of instructional design that applies learning and communication principles to teach and train with mobile devices.

 Why a podcast?